|

 but also about our cognitive, professional, and creative liaisons with

 the various inhabitants of the number line.
+THE DATA ITSELF

 The characteristics of the data we describe below include aspects of